UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_r.md

 Higher-order functions are functions that take another function as an argument or that return a function.
 One of the main uses of lambda functions is to create temporary functions to pass into higher-order functions.

-To illustrate the benefits of higher-order functions, let us define two functions, one that calculates the sum of a list of values, the other which calculates the maximum value of the list:
+To show the benefits of higher-order functions, let us define two functions, one that calculates the sum of a list of values, the other which calculates the maximum value of the list:

 ```r
 sum <- \(data) {